Postgraduate Program in Pediatric Dentistry - Certificate

 • Applicants must Pass the National Board Dental Examination (NBDE), Part 1 or Integrated National Board Exam (INBDE) by the application deadline if you are currently in dental school.
 Applicants that have completed dental school must Pass and submit NBDE Parts 1 and 2 or INBDE by application deadline.
 Matched applicants must Pass and submit NBDE Part 2 results by the start of the program if the NBDE Part 1/2 exam was taken.

-• A separate application for SJSU MPH program will be required.
+• A separate application for SJSU MPH program will be required if you elect to pursue the MPH program.

 Learning Outcomes